 Being Muslim and living in the West is something that many of us do on a day-to-day basis.
-So, I have a couple of pointers to talk about and then we will do a few questions in case anyone has anything in particular they wanted to talk about.
+So, I have a couple of pointers to talk about and then we will do a few questions in case anyone has anything in particular they wanted to ask about.

 It’s very easy to not drink.
 There’s this pervasive sort of attitude or belief that in order to have fun, you have to be drinking.

-There’s a particular TV personality who travels around to different countries, and every time he goes to a Muslim country, he always ends up saying something like: “So how do people have fun here?”
+There’s a particular TV personality who travels around to different countries, and every time he goes to a Muslim country, he always ends up saying something like: “So what do people have fun here?”

 It’s not that difficult to have fun without drinking.
-I don’t know if especially ladies if you’ve ever been to wedding parties or engagement parties, those are always very fun and there’s no alcohol there…
+I don’t know if especially ladies if you’ve ever been to all-women wedding parties or engagement parties, those are always very fun and there’s no alcohol there…

 Some Muslims will say that even going into a pub or a bar at all is haram, others will say you can go in as long as you’re not ordering alcohol.

 You need to figure out what makes most sense to you.
-I mean obviously don’t just take the easiest like, “oh well I’m just going to decide that I think drinking or going to a pub is okay as long as I’m not drinking…”
+I mean obviously don’t just take the easiest answer like, “oh well I’m just going to decide that I think drinking or going to a pub is okay as long as I’m not drinking…”

 I think it would probably be safer to not go.
 But I do understand how that would leave you feeling isolated.